thephez/dpp-spec/docs/data-contract.md

  - One or more objects that each contain:
   - A `properties` array composed of a `<field name: sort order>` object for each document field that is part of the index (sort order: `asc` or `desc`)
   - An (optional) `unique` element that determines if duplicate values are allowed for the document

+**Note:** When defining an index with multiple properties (i.e a compound index), the order in which the properties are listed is important.
+Refer to the [mongoDB documentation](https://docs.mongodb.com/manual/core/index-compound/#prefixes) for details regarding the significance of the order as it relates to querying capabilities.

 ```json
 "indices": [